Family Trust v’s Family Court

 Observing that the husband could not have conferred the same benefit on himself as he could on his wife denies only that he had property in the assets of the Trust, it does not deny that part of the property of the parties to the marriage, within the meaning of the act, was his power to appoint the whole property to his wife and her right to a due administration.

-The High Court’s decision in Spry displays the Court’s wide power in the Family Law jurisdiction to dismantle Trust structures.
+The High Court’s decision in Spry reveals the Family Court’s wide power to dismantle Trust structures.

 Dr Spry lost because he did not separate the trust from himself as the “controlling” person.